Topener/nl.fokkezb.pullToRefresh/README.md

 * Add the widget to your *TableView* using just one line of code.
 * Override all styling via your app's `app.tss`.
 * Manually trigger the widget from your controller.
+* Compatible with Android and other OS by using *HeaderView*

 ## Future work
-* Full Android, Mobile Web, Tizen and BlackBerry compatibility and testing.
 * Support for *ListView*s.

 ## Quick Start